opensearch-project/project-website/_posts/2026-03-15-advancing-opensearch-with-grpc-protobuf.md

 This pipeline runs as part of our continuous integration system.
 When developers modify OpenAPI specifications, the pipeline automatically regenerates Protobuf schemas and validates compatibility, ensuring the two APIs never diverge.

-## Native gRPC Support in OpenSearch
+## Native gRPC support in OpenSearch

 OpenSearch's gRPC implementation is **first-class**, not a proxy or adapter layer.
 The gRPC transport runs directly within OpenSearch nodes, parallel to the REST transport, sharing the same underlying request handlers and business logic.